slackapi/deno-slack-runtime/README.md

 1. Parsing function execution event payloads into JSON (`src/parse-payload.ts`)
 2. Dynamically loading the target function (`src/load-function-module.ts`)
-3. Marshaling event payloads to individual functions by callback ID and running them (`src/run-function.ts`)
+3. Dispatching event payloads to individual functions by callback ID and running them (`src/dispatch-payload.ts`)

 This library has two modes of operation: